 If you can make people feel as if they are capable of more when you are around, they will follow you to the ends of the earth.
 The amazing people I met that weekend and for the 14 years that have followed opened my eyes to the extraordinary things that can happen when you put youth, energy, and friendship together.

 I returned to Mount Allison dedicated to reinvigorating a Shinerama Campaign that had been the worst in the country the year before.
 Somehow, working with people who are still a part of my life, we smashed the campus’ previous fundraising record and raised more than $15,000.
 We became the number one per-capita fundraising school in the country.

 Looking back, I realize now how little money $15,000 is in the world of big-time fundraising, but at the age of 21, it made us believe anything was possible.

 That record-breaking campaign was followed by another in 1999, which earned me an invitation to return to the National Conference as a Campaign Advisor.
 I was helping six other schools learn how to plan, fund, and market their own campaigns.

-In 2004, I was given the chance to serve as the National Chair of the campaign, and was lucky enough to oversee the two most successful campaigns in history up to that point.
-Since my term as National Chair ended in 2006, I have continued to support the campaign by speaking each year at the National Conference, and donating as much time and money as I can afford.
-It has been a 14 year voyage of friendship, passion, and success fighting the number-one inherited killer of children in Canada.
+In 2004, I was given a chance to serve as the National Chair of the campaign and was lucky enough to oversee the two most successful campaigns in history up to that point.
+Since my term as National Chair ended in 2006, I have continued to support the campaign by speaking each year at the National Conference and donating as much time and money as I can afford.
+It has been a 14-year voyage of friendship, passion, and success fighting the number-one inherited killer of children in Canada.

 Thank you for your application for the position of Publications Editor and Shinerama Director for the upcoming summer.
 While we were impressed with what you have to offer, we do not feel that you are the proper fit for the role at this time…